Sidirius/docker-pi-ubooquity/README.md

 #### `/config`

-Location of configurations files, logs, and jar file of Ubooquity.
+Location of configurations files, logs, and theme files.

 ### `/media`